dojo/docs/dojo/robotx.rst

 * `doh.robot.waitForPageToLoad`

-  Notifies DOH that the doh.robot is about to make a page change in the application it is driving,returning a doh.Deferred object the user should return in their runTest function as part of a DOH test.
+  Notifies DOH that the doh.robot is about to make a page change in the application it is driving, returning a doh.Deferred object the user should return in their runTest function as part of a DOH test.